VikasSoni1/Open_Source_Contributions/README.md

 3.Diffusion based image generation models are a trend.
 4. RL based methods.

-To Do:- One cotribution daily.
+To Do:- Find one startup which is hiring and have a open source code in computer vision.